rishiselvakumaran98/rishiselvakumaran98/README.md

 - 👋 Hi, I’m @rishiselvakumaran98
-- 👀 I’m interested in Software Engineering and Database systems
+- 👀 I primarily work on Software Engineering and Database systems, but I am interested in ML and Neural Networks
-- 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on some of your software projects
+- 💞️ I want to collaborate on some of your software projects, so HMU!!
 - 📫 How to reach me email me @ rishi.selvakumaran@gmail.com

 <!---